OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/3.lwm2m/index.md

 ::

-> (*) _Note - The Open Mobile Alliance is not responsible for the content of any particular implementation and does not endorse any particular implementation._
+> (*) _Note - The Open Mobile Alliance is not responsible for the content of any particular implementation and does not endorse any particular implementation._{style="background-color: coral"}

 ## Latest News